pyxlaria/CSARCH2-Case-Study-1/README.md

 ## How to Run in Google Colab

 Open the Google Colab notebook using the link above.
-Once the notebook is open, run the setup cell by simply clicking the run button (usually located at the top left).
+Once the notebook is open, scroll down and find step 2 (for terminal) or step 3 (for GUI), run the setup cell by simply clicking the run button (usually located at the top left).

 Once the app launches, Colab will generate a Gradio link that you can open to access the interface.
+It is recommended that you click on the live deployment link.

 ## Main Features